Is There a Time Limit for Collecting Debt?

 Time Limit for Debt Lawsuits

 In some cases, creditors or debt collectors can sue you for past due debts.
 After a certain amount of time, a debt is no longer legally enforceable and, if you can prove it, you can avoid a lawsuit judgment.
+This is why debt collectors use threats and intimidation (such as calling you on Thanksgiving) to collect money owed.
 The period of time that a debt is legally enforceable is the statute of limitations.
-Once this time limit has passed, you can use the expired statute of limitations to challenge credit card issuer who takes you to court over the debt.
+Once this time limit has passed, you can use the expired statute of limitations to challenge the credit card issuer who takes you to court over the debt.

-If you're served a lawsuit summons, consult with an attorney in your state to find out whether the statute of limitations can be used in your case.
+If you're served with a lawsuit summons (which you must by law respond to), you should consult with an attorney in your state to find out whether the statute of limitations can be used in your case.